-A popular celebrity in the 70s and 80s, O.J.
-Simpson had retired from the National Football League (NFL) and turned to sports casting and acting.
+A popular celebrity in the 70’s and 80’s, O.J.
+Simpson had retired from the National Football League (NFL) and then turned his career to sports casting and acting.
 On the night of the incident, both Nicole and Ronald were found dead outside her condominium in California.
 Both bodies were discovered on the entrance way to the condo.
 Crucial evidence was found that suggested the involvement of OJ Simpson and it was suspected that he was responsible for both of the murders.
-Upon giving him an option to turn himself in, O.J.
-Simpson did not report to the police station as notified, but he instead assembled a team of high profile lawyers, including his close friend Robert Kardashian.
+Upon giving him an option to turn himself in, Simpson did not report to the police station as notified, but he instead assembled a team of high profile lawyers, including his close friend Robert Kardashian.
 They addressed the media with a public note from Simpson himself.

 The murder trial of the century